Understanding Jidoka: A Lean Principle in Manufacturing

 Jidoka Principle: 4 Elements in Lean Manufacturing

-Essentially, there are 4 basic elements of the Jidoka principle in lean manufacturing: detection, stoppage, response, and prevention.
+Essentially, Jidoka is built on 4 basic principles: detection, stoppage, response, and prevention.
 Having a firm grasp of these fundamental components can provide a clearer understanding of the principle and how it can be applied in the business practices of modern manufacturers:

 How is Jidoka Implemented?